cdl-geneseo/geneseo-dictionary/F/Fro-ya.md

 # Fro-ya

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Fro-ya

 Created by  Unknown User (crk4), last modified on Dec 02, 2008

 Noun Clip of frozen yogurt; &quot;Can you save me a seat?
 I am going to get some vanilla ''fro-yo''.&quot; Results: 68% of those surveyed knew this word, but 50% of these people did not learn this word at Geneseo.
 Conclusion: This word has moderate usage, and is not local to Geneseo.